We have a little bit of North Carolina – hanging on the door

 “From the Mountains of North Carolina,” was posted on the tag

-Another reason this wreath really caught my eye
+this wreath also caught our eye

-Magnolia, Boxwood, Winterberry, or maybe Pine-
+Magnolia, Boxwood, Winterberry, and Pine-

 ***update: For more information on holiday wreaths, check out the igardendaily blog.